-We caught up with Ishan Srivastava who heads the Atumobile project to learn more about the Atum electric bike
+Earlier we caught up with Ishan Srivastava who heads the Atumobile project to learn more about the Atum electric bike

 This project was started around 3 years ago.
 Our founder Mr Vamsi Gaddam had a vision for sustainable development and a part of that vision was developing a sustainable mode of transport.
 We understood that most electric vehicles are made elsewhere and come to India in the form of complete knock-down kits.
 We didn’t want to go down that route as that would have hardly taken 45 days of shipment arrival.